+Examines relationships between organisms and their biotic and abiotic environment with a focus on the near-boreal communities surrounding the field station.
+Field work augmented by readings, lectures, and discussion covers ecology at the population, community and ecosystem levels.
+Applications to human ecology in the Boundary Waters Canoe Area Wilderness is integrated into the course as appropriate.
+Prerequisite: 1 college class that includes ecological topics.
+(Offered on an occasional basis)

 BIO-205 General Botany

 Explores the biology of plants at the cellular, tissue and whole plant levels.
 The influence of environment on metabolism, growth, development and reproduction are themes.
 Three lectures per week.
 Prerequisites: Cellular and Molecular Biology and Laboratory (BIO-145/-145L), and Organismal and Ecological Biology (BIO-155).